-Don Young has more than 39 years of construction and program management experience for large-scale programs to include Department of Defense facilities with the U.S. Army Corps of Engineers and strategic planning coordination for supporting projects in the sectors of K-12, higher education, state/municipality/local government, and healthcare.
+Don Young has over 40 years of construction and program management experience for large-scale programs to include Department of Defense facilities with the U.S. Army Corps of Engineers and strategic planning coordination for supporting projects in the sectors of K-12, higher education, state/municipality/local government, and healthcare.
 For the last 10 years, he led several municipal and county clients through the Virginia Public-Private Education and Infrastructure Act (PPEA) process for successful project delivery on a wide variety of buildings and utility infrastructure projects.

 As an Executive Vice President, Don is responsible for leading MBP’s Program Management/Construction Management practice with a company-wide focus on providing high quality building, transportation, and infrastructure/utilities services.

 Don is an active member in the Society of American Military Engineers (SAME), where he was selected to become a Fellow and inducted into the Academy of Fellows for SAME in 2013.
 Additionally, he is currently serving on the National Board of Governors for the Construction Management Association of America (CMAA).

 MS, Construction Management, Georgia Tech